The Jupyter Cinematic Universe

 2 Alternatives

-My ambivalence about jupyter leads me to consider when it is worth considering other options for interactive code execution in python.
+My ambivalence about jupyter leads me to consider other options for interactive code execution in python.

 First, be aware there are many variant front-ends to jupyter, which ameliorate some of the pain points of the jupyter notebook interface, e.g. quarto uses jupyter python kernels, but disregards the jupyter notebook interface in favour of a more traditional document-based interface.